adam-p/yesterday-i-learned/random.md

 1. "So extra" was [now](http://www.urbandictionary.com/define.php?term=extra) found to mean "excessive, dramatic behaviour".
 1. UC Browser has [15% of the browser market share in Asia](http://gs.statcounter.com/browser-market-share/all/asia)???
 1. To turn text to path in Inkscape, there is Path > Object to Path, not Object > Object to Path.
-1. September 2017--a month which will live in infamy--both [BroadPwn](https://blog.exodusintel.com/2017/07/26/broadpwn/) and [Blueborne](https://www.armis.com/blueBorne/) vulnerabilities were released into the wild.
-In the same month, Google released Android O[nion], rendering all N-based ROMs vulnerable to these attacks.
 1. The cock that made the Sriracha sauce the cock sauce was from the year the inventor was born.
 1. [Vanity stores](https://www.reddit.com/r/AskReddit/comments/72ccgh/what_hobby_screams_rich_people/dnhg50e/) are businesses that a person (in this case, a husband lets his wife) keeps, regardless of business potential, in order for that person to be called a business owner.
 1. In fantasy sports, you are the manager.
 You build your team.
 Hence the fantasy.
 Because you aren't a manager.
 You're a loser on GitHub.